agcom/entity-extension-model/extensions/primitive-entity.md

 It would have been easier and more abstract (in a good way) to say that at the string entity.

 Imagine it's 2070 and new computers, instead of digital logic, work on top of a new logic; Graph logic.
-Now to implement this person model :point_up:, they should handle the bit entity, thus, mimicking logical computers.
+Now to implement this person model ☝️, they should handle the bit entity, thus, mimicking logical computers.
 The model is bound to logical computers.

-But, with the following :point_down: person model,
+But, with the following 👇 person model,

 ```entity-mapping
 person : name